tainn/graphql-schema-diff/README.md

 - `latest-version.txt`: holds the info of the latest schema version to compare against

-By default, they are volumed to `/var/data/anilist-gql-diff` on the host.
+By default, they are volumed to `/var/data/graphql-schema-diff` on the host.

 ## Webhook

-If provided, a notification of a new schema version is sent to the specified webhook URL.
+If provided, a notification of a new schema version is sent to the specified Discord webhook URL.

 ## Env